MayCXC/maycxc.github.io/_posts/2019-2-24-race-to-the-bottom.md

 - randomly generate solvable maps
 - compare the results of sequential DFS, parallel DFS, and sequential BFS
 - explore parallel BFS?

 which I may or may not be planning on pursuing.

 My understanding of the behavior of recursive parallel streams may be foggy, but the intuition behind it is clear and beautiful.
-We have transformed an ordered traversal of moves in a maze into an ordered traversal of the time our method takes to evaluate.
+We have transformed an ordered traversal of moves in a maze into an ordered traversal of the time our method takes to return.
 Considering this solution does not require a queue or extra data structure like a BFS, and seems to minimize *something* dependent on the length of its path, it may be useful in its own right.